There are lots of organisations that can help you if you are a young carer or young adult carer. Carers Trust is one of them.

 Getting into work

-Getting into Work is our handbook for young adult carers in England who want to get into work.
-It will be particularly useful if you are looking for work for the first time, have been out of work for a while or if you are in work but looking for a new job.
+The Carers Trust handbook, Getting into Work, is for young adult carers in England who want to enter employment.
+It offers useful advice, whether you are looking for work for the first time, have been out of work for a while, or if you are in work but looking for a new job.

-- See our booklet Know your Rights: Support for Young Carers and Young Adult Carers in England.
+- See the Carers Trust booklet Know your Rights: Support for Young Carers and Young Adult Carers in England.

 - LawStuff gives free legal information to young people in England.
 LawStuff is run by Coram Children’s Legal Centre, which provides more detailed information both over the phone and online.

-- The Office of the Children’s Commissioner for England speaks up for children and young people so that policymakers and the people who have an impact on their lives take their views and interests into account when making decisions about them.
+- The Office of the Children’s Commissioner for England speaks up for children and young people so that policymakers and decision makers take the views and interests of young people into account when making decisions about them.

 Wellbeing and mental health